binghamchris/App-Prescribed/docs/readme.rst

   AWS documentation for terminating a Elastic Beanstalk environment can be found here: http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.terminating.html

 Both rebuilding and terminating an environment are destructive operations, and as such any data stored by the application running in that environment **will be lost** when performing these operations.
-Application data which may need to be retained after these operations, specifically the MongoDB database and the "attachments" directory, are set up to be stored on EBS volumes to enable this data to be retained if required.
+Application data which may need to be retained after these operations, specifically the MongoDB database and the "attachments" & "settings" directories, are set up to be stored on EBS volumes to enable this data to be retained if required.
 If the data must be retained this can be accomplished by taking snapshots of the EBS volumes in AWS.
 The EBS volumes associated with the environment can be identified by examining the "Attachement Information" column in the EBS console.
 A full description of the process for snapshotting an EBS volume can be found in the AWS documentation here: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html